 - WF has adopted the Safe & Together model of working with children affected by domestic abuse.
-This includes working in partnership with the abused parent and holding the perpetrating parent to account. - Domestic abuse is defined as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: - o psychological - physical - o sexual - o financial - o emotional abuse. - Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+This includes working in partnership with the abused parent and holding the perpetrating parent to account. - The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+Domestic abuse is defined as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass, but is not limited to: - psychological - o physical - o sexual - o financial - o emotional abuse - o extra-familial. - Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life. - All concerns about children being affected by domestic abuse will be reported to the DSL as with any other safeguarding concern.
+Domestic abuse affecting young people can also occur within their personal relationships including teenage relationship abuse, as well as in the context of their home life. - All concerns about children being affected by domestic abuse will be reported to the DSL as with any other safeguarding concern.
 The DSL will respond to the report by consulting Children's Social Care in order to establish whether a referral is required or the situation should be managed by discussion with parents/carers and possibly the offer of early help. - The school works in partnership with Police and Children's Services to support pupils who are affected by incidents of domestic violence and abuse.
-This scheme is called Operation Encompass. - When the Police attend any incident of domestic violence or abuse in any household in which a pupil of the school lives, the Headteacher and the Designated Safeguarding Lead will receive a confidential and secure Email on the morning of the next school day, notifying them simply that there has been an incident and that the child may need support.
-On receipt of any such notification, the Headteacher and/or DSL will ensure that teachers and other staff directly in contact with affected children support them with due care and sensitivity. - This information is managed and stored with the utmost sensitivity and discretion consistent with all other confidential safeguarding records.
+This scheme is called Operation Encompass. - When the Police attend any incident of domestic violence or abuse in any household in which a pupil of the school lives, the Head Teacher and the Designated Safeguarding Lead will receive a confidential and secure Email on the morning of the next school day, notifying them simply that there has been an incident and that the child may need support.
+On receipt of any such notification, the Head Teacher and/or DSL will ensure that teachers and other staff directly in contact with affected children support them with due care and sensitivity. - This information is managed and stored with the utmost sensitivity and discretion consistent with all other confidential safeguarding records.